-7.2.4 System Services Sub-Stack
+6.2.4 System Services Sub-Stack

 The system services sub-stack contains a group of modules that can be used by modules of all AUTOSAR layers.
-Examples are real-time operating system, error handler and library functions (like CRC and interpolation functions).
-The structure of the system services sub-stack (excluding the library functions) is depicted in Figure 17.
+Examples are real-time operating system, error handler, and watchdog management.
+The structure of the system services sub-stack is depicted in Figure 15.

-Figure 17: AUTOSAR - System Services Sub-Stack
+Figure 15: AUTOSAR - System Services Sub-Stack